 And puh-lease, do me a favor and ignore the vendor who would ask you if you want to take a swing of a golf club in order to throw a golf ball into the lake… Like seriously woman, what are you doing to the environment? :(

 Nonetheless, once you manage to evade them, there you will finally see the ‘vulcan point’ that has a lake in it.
-(Imagine, this is like lakeception because Taal Volcano has a lake in its crater and is within a lake, wherein it is an island that is a volcano.
+(Imagine, like I said previously, this is like lakeception because Taal Volcano has a lake in its crater and is within a lake, wherein it is an island that is a volcano.
 Aaaah, that should have hurt your brain a little bit.)

 And of course, it was a GREAT view!